JohanS11/LAB9-IETI/README.md

 # 2.3 JPA with MongoDB
 Create a Spring Boot Application that connects with MongoDB.

+# ANSWERS LABORATORY

+* How many customers were created in the database?

+  Five customers

+* Where is the findAll method implemented?

+   This method is implemented by default on the Spring Repository (i.e is not implement explicit)

+* Suppose you have more than 1000 products in your database.
+How would you implement a method for supporting pagination and return pages of 50 products to your frontend?

+   productRepository.findBy(PageRequest.of(0, 50))

+* How many products contain the "plus" word in their description?

+   Four products

+* How many products are returned by the findByDescriptionContaining query?
+Why?

+   Two products, the method returns only two because there is a pagination and return pages of 2 products

+* Which are the collection names where the objects are stored?
+Where are those names assigned?

+  Customer and Product, the names are assigned by default unless we specify it with the annotation @Document(collection = "name")

 ## Part 1: Basic Mongo DB configuration and Spring Boot Integration
 1. Create a MongoDB Atlas account on [https://www.mongodb.com/atlas-signup-from-mlab](https://www.mongodb.com/atlas-signup-from-mlab):